joelburton/ubermelon_html_lesson/README.md

 =====================

 ##Instructions
 Take a look at ubermelon_screenshot.png.
 Make a webpage that looks like this screenshot using HTML and CSS.
-You will also need to use ubermelonsmall.png, and you can get some Lorem Ipsum [here](http://www.lipsum.com/) (or [here!](http://hipsum.co/)) for the text.
+You will also need to use ubermelonsmall.png, and you can get some Lorem Ipsum [here](http://www.lipsum.com/) (or [here](http://hipsum.co/) or [here!](https://github.com/laurakelly/melon_ipsum)) for the text.

 **DO NOT** look at index.html or main.css just yet!